raitechnology/raikv/graph/ycsb_zipf.md

 from a well known benchmark called the [Yahoo!
 Cloud Serving Benchmark](https://github.com/brianfrankcooper/YCSB), in the Java Class named [ZipfianGenerator.java](https://github.com/brianfrankcooper/YCSB/blob/master/core/src/main/java/site/ycsb/generator/ZipfianGenerator.java).
+This generator and the one in `kv_test` use a skew of 0.99.

 The method used by `kv_test` is by calculating the load of the hash table and using that to bound the limits of the key generator.
 If the hash table size